The truth about cautions

 “You do not have to say anything, but it may harm your defence if you do not mention when questioned something which you later rely on in Court.
 Anything you do say may be given in evidence.”

 This does not mean that you have accepted A Caution.
 The Police are required to caution anyone they wish to speak to as a suspect in accordance with the Police and Criminal Evidence Act 1984.

 A Police Caution as a form of punishment is a formal document that you need to sign which will set out the offence that you accept responsibility for.
 This will be formally explained and administered at the Police Station and the Custody Sergeant provide you with a copy for your own records.

-If you require any advice on whether or not to accept a caution, or are required to attend the Police Station for interview, please contact our Police Station Representative, Hannah Mostoufi on 0191 232 9547.
+If you require any advice from our criminal solicitors on whether or not to accept a caution, or are required to attend the Police Station for interview, please contact our Police Station Representative, Hannah Mostoufi on 0191 232 9547.